Event data recorder: EDR Needs for ADAS

-Purported use and privacy concerns
+Purported Use and Privacy Concerns

 Some forensic studies are underway regarding rules and regulations and warn automakers and crash investigators of privacy concerns and unintended use of retrieved EDR data.

-Beginning in the late 90s light vehicle manufacturers included electronic data recorders (EDR) in most vehicles; they are commonly referred to as 'Black Boxes'.
+Beginning in the late 90s light vehicle manufacturers included electronic data recorders (EDR) in most vehicles; they were commonly referred to as 'Black Boxes'.

-Despite alerts and warnings in their vehicle owner's manual, many drivers are not aware of their vehicle's recording capability.
-Civil liberty and privacy groups have raised concerns about the implications of data recorders 'spying' on car users, particularly as the issue of 'who owns the data' has not yet been fully resolved, and there has been some controversy over the use of recorded data as evidence in court cases and for insurance claims against the driver of a crashed vehicle.
+Despite alerts and warnings in the owner's manual, many drivers are not aware of their vehicle's recording capability.
+Global civil liberty and privacy groups have raised concerns about the implications of data recorders 'spying' on car users, particularly as the issue of 'who owns the data' has not yet been fully resolved ubiquitously, and there has been some controversy over the use of recorded data as evidence in court cases (see next section) and for insurance claims against the driver of a crashed vehicle.
 But the use of EDR data in civil and criminal court cases is on the rise as they become more accepted as a source of reliable empirical evidence in accident reconstruction.

 In the United States, at least 17 states have statutes specific to EDRs.
 Generally, these state statutes restrict access to the EDR or limit the use of recovered EDR information.

 The U.S. federal Driver Privacy Act of 2015 was enacted on December 4, 2015.
 It stated that the owner or lessee of a motor vehicle is the owner of the data collected by the EDR.
 In order to access that data, an investigator would need to (1) be authorized by a court or judicial or administrative authority, subject to the standards for admission into evidence; (2) obtain the written, electronic or recorded audio consent of the vehicle owner or lessee; (3) be conducting an investigation or inspection authorized by federal law; (4) demonstrate it is necessary to facilitate medical care in response to a car accident; or (5) be conducting traffic safety research, so long as the personal information of the owner/lessee is not disclosed.

 In Canada, it is considered that there is no expectation of privacy since the information contained in the EDR did not contain "intimate details of the driver’s biological core … that could be said to directly compromise his dignity, integrity, and autonomy.".

-Use as evidence in courts
+EDR as Courtroom Evidence

-There have been a number of trial cases worldwide involving EDRs.
-Drivers have been convicted and exonerated as a result of EDR evidence.
+There have been a number of trials worldwide involving EDRs.
+Drivers have been convicted and exonerated as a result of EDR evidence; following are a few noteworthy examples, though all of the former.